TFlatters27/TFlatters27/README.md

 - 🤔 I’m looking for help with "How to be an ideal candidate for internships"
 - 💬 Ask me about anything [here](https://github.com/mxcury/mxcury/issues)
 - 😄 Pronouns: He/Him
-- ⚡ I like to work on my projects and solve Leetcode problems :)
+- ⚡ I like to work on my projects

 ### 🛠 &nbsp;Languages and Tools :